cometbft/cometbft/spec/light-client/accountability/README.md

 ## Problem Statement

-Tendermint consensus guarantees the following specifications for all heights:
+Tendermint consensus algorithm guarantees the following specifications for all heights:

 * agreement -- no two correct full nodes decide differently.
 * validity -- the decided block satisfies the predefined predicate *valid()*.